leblancfg/dotfiles/README.md

     git commit -m 'updating dotfiles'
     git push origin master

+Aliases to `dfpush`.
 And conversely, to pull from the repo, run:

     # Pull updates from dotfiles
     cd ~/dotfiles
     git pull --ff-only
     ./install -q

+aliased to `dfpull`.